-The plan is to board on Friday, Sept.
-22nd between 8:00-midnight with the Truth departing at 4:00 am to dive the wrecks of the SM1 & Gosford.
+The plan is to board on Friday night between 8:00-midnight with the Truth departing at 4:00 am to dive the wrecks of the SM1 & Gosford.
 We should be back about 6:00 pm.
 Both wrecks were never made or sunk as diver friendly wrecks so you must be careful when diving around them.
 Both wrecks are very seldom dived and some of the coolest ones around.
 This is a must do for an advanced diver who likes to dive wrecks.
-We will also have Pat Smith aboard to give us a history of both wrecks.

 The SM1 sunk in 1961 and was then salvaged and is now a great dive site.
 The SM-1 now lies upside down about 2-3 miles offshore between Gavotia and Coho Anchorage in about 75′ of water.
 The SM-1 has kelp and schools of fish along with some great wreckage to look at.
 You MUST be careful diving the SM-1 as there is lots of jagged metal and other hazards such as current and the lure of seeing what is inside.
 There are plenty of holes to see inside and there is a large debris field on the starboard side.
 The SM-1 can be great for pictures and just plain sightseeing with visibility being 10’-50’ and an average of 20’ ft.
 Check out the video from a trip 2 years ago on the SM1.